runxel/GDL-sublime/README.md

   - OS X: `~/Library/Application Support/Sublime Text 2/Packages/GDL`

 ## Usage
-From now on you can select `GDL` as the current language in the bottom right corner of ST.
+From now on you can select `GDL` as the current language in the bottom right corner of ST and enjoy all the benefits ST brings.
 But wait!
 There's more!
 Activate a well aligned color scheme by modifying the syntax specific preferences file, which you can find using the menu item `Preferences -> Settings - More -> Syntax Specific – User`, after you set the syntax to `GDL` for the current file.